mdamire/bankid-6/README.md

 Collect the result of the `auth`, `sign`, `phone_auth` or `phone_sign` methods.
 If used from same client instance when order was initiated, it doesn't require any parameters

-- `orderRef` Optional.
-String.
+- `orderRef` *Optional*. *str*.
+Can be found in response object from any order initiator methods.
 If given then corresponding order result will be requested.
 Usefull when the method is being used from different client instance than where the order was started.
-- `qrStartToken`, `qrStartSecret`, `order_time` Optional.
-If given these are used to calculated QR data.
-Usefull when the method is being used from different client instance than where the order was started.
+- `qrStartToken` *Optional*. *str*.
+Can be found in response object from any order initiator methods.
+If given, it will be used to calculate QR data.
+- `qrStartSecret` *Optional*. *str*.
+Can be found in response object from any order initiator methods.
+If given, it will be used to calculate QR data.
+- `order_time` *Optional*. *int*.
+Can be found in response object from any order initiator methods.
+If given, it will be used to calculate QR data.

 **Return:** `BankIdCollectResponse`
 <br/>